 Rachel openly speaks about her experiences, and of the support she received in the NMH, so that people would feel that they have a safe space where they can share their stories and grieve.
 Rachel’s story, lets people know that is okay to talk to each other, support each other and with the support of the NMH staff, know that you’re not alone. 💗

-I had Phoebe in 2014 in NMH so then when the time came to want to go ahead with another pregnancy there was not anywhere else I would even dream of going, even though I live in the middle of nowhere in Wicklow.
+I had Phoebe in 2014 in The National Maternity Hospital so when the time came to want to go ahead with another pregnancy there was not anywhere else I would even dream of going, even though I live in the middle of nowhere in Wicklow.

-Back in 2016, I managed to get pregnant but that unfortunately ended in early miscarriage.
+I managed to become pregnant in 2016, but that unfortunately ended in an early miscarriage.
 I got everything checked with my GP and it became apparent that my thyroid, diagnosed in 2011 as Graves’ Disease had been overactive.
 Your thyroid has to be at a certain level to sustain a pregnancy.
 At that stage I had only had one loss, not to count the one before Phoebe, so it was basically a case of trying again.
 I got pregnant again and unfortunately that ended in another early miscarriage.
-By the third miscarriage, we were referred to The Recurrent Miscarriage Clinic at Holles Street.
-I just found out before the appointment that I was in early stages of pregnancy again but we went along anyway to see what we should be doing.
+By the third miscarriage, we were referred to The Recurrent Miscarriage Clinic at The NMH.
+I just found out before the appointment that I was in early stages of pregnancy again, but we went along anyway to see what we should be doing.
 That again ended in an early miscarriage.

-My thyroid was still wonky and I went to see a Consultant at the Blackrock Clinic.
+My thyroid was still wonky and I went to see a consultant at the Blackrock Clinic.
 He tried to get my thyroid regulated and he did succeed.
-Again I got pregnant and subsequently had another miscarriage in October 2017.
-I had to go for a D&C, I had never had one before.
+Again, I got pregnant and subsequently had another miscarriage in October 2017.
+This time I had to go for a D&C that I had never had done before.
 Sarah, the Bereavement Midwife, was there by my side.
 She is just fabulous, and every time I fell down, she built me back up.
 I resigned myself to the fact that here we are and this is what we have go through.
 I was waiting to go into surgery and I got chatting to this gent, I don’t who he was.
 He said, look you can’t give up.
 I’ll never forget him and he just made me so determined.
 We were in that same little room where I actually ended up going to have my caesarean for Hector, amazing how life turns around.